Vermont is the most beautiful place on earth, full stop. Ok, so there is also this fairytale mountain castle:

 convenience store in Derby Line.

 Prima facie, the town looked normal, but there was something eerie about it.
 Pre-9/11, border security was virtually non-existent.
 Except for major thoroughfares with border patrol for cars, no markings existed along the streets to indicate the border, and pedestrians and cars were free to cross unmolested.
 The line goes through the middle of residential streets, across parks and backyards, through houses and factories.
-Oh, also restaurants – I'll leave you to guess what happened during Prohibition.
+Oh, also restaurants—I'll leave you to guess what happened during Prohibition.
 Post 9/11, everything abruptly changed.
 New border patrol guards were sent to the town as the old ones refused to enforce the new rules on their families, friends and neighbours.
 There are still no visible markings to show when you cross the border but, if you do, whether inadvertently or on purpose, border security appears out of nowhere, in vehicles, with foghorns or via helicopter.
-There are cameras everywhere – that eerie feeling turned out to be an (accurate) sense of being watched.
+There are cameras everywhere: that eerie feeling turned out to be an (accurate) sense of being watched.
 Whilst looking for a parking space to walk to the bakery, we accidentally crossed the border four times.
 Yes, four.
-And, after having our car searched at length and being treated like potential terrorists (two girls in sundresses – really TSA?), we were really trying not to cross it.
+And, after having our car searched at length and being treated like potential terrorists (two girls in sundresses, really TSA?), we were really trying not to cross it.
 We heard a story about a man who lives on the U.S. side across the street from his married daughter on the Canadian side.
 He used to walk directly across the road to have dinner at her house.
 But when he tried to do that post-9/11, cameras brought security down on him.
 He refused to stop until he was repeatedly arrested and fined for violating new rules that require going through an official border crossing with a passport.
-I shit you not.
-You cannot walk across the street anymore, even though there is no visible barrier or security personnel.
-It is fucking surreal.
+I shit you not: You cannot walk across the street anymore, even though there is no visible barrier or security personnel.
+It is surreal.

 One final odd anecdote from that bizarre trip was that the woman behind the counter in the bakery (Yes, we eventually parked on the U.S. side and walked there, showing our passports for the 5th time as we crossed on foot at an official border crossing.
 We noticed that most of the businesses along each side of the border had closed since 9/11 – it was depressing.) claimed not to speak English.
 My French was adequate to the task but I find it impossible to believe someone living there, although technically in Francophone Quebec but within a mile of the U.S. border, had never learned a word of English.

 I love driving I-91 in Vermont because there is almost no traffic.
 And the further north you go, the more it thins out.
 Virtually all the plates are from out of state as tourists ascend in all seasons (except spring; no-one goes to Vermont in mud season, with good reason).
 And everyone drives at least 80mph so you can make decent time.
-This is partly because the drivers are from states like CT, NY, and NJ, but mainly because everyone knows Vermont's state trooper has better things to do.
+This is partly because the drivers are from states like CT, NY, and NJ, where that's the norm, but mainly because everyone knows Vermont's state trooper has better things to do.
 Vermont also has the best rest stops, built to look like barns, clean and full of tourist maps and local artefacts.

 I always smile at the "MOOSE STAY ALERT" signs.
 It's so considerate of Vermont to remind the moose to stay alert when crossing the Interstate.